Tropical Storm Helene: Georgia high school football game times moved up

-ATLANTA — Several Georgia high schools are adjusting their football schedule ahead of Tropical Storm Helene.
+ATLANTA — Several Georgia high schools are adjusting their football schedules ahead of Tropical Storm Helene.

-Severe Weather Team 2 Chief Meteorologist Brad Nitz says Helene is projected to make landfall as a hurricane on Florida’s Big Bend.
-It’s projected to be a tropical storm as it moves up through Georgia.
+95.5 WSB Meteorologist Christina Edwards Helene now a strong Tropical Storm, forecast to be a Hurricane later Wednesday.
+Landfall is expected Thursday evening in the Florida Panhandle, then moving north into Georgia.

+Metro Atlanta should be impacted late Thursday night into overnight/early morning Friday including damaging winds (50 mph gusts), heavy rain (4-6 inches in 12 hours), and quick spin up tornadoes are possible.
+Helene should exit the Atlanta area by Friday evening, but post-storm clean up and recovery a high possibility

 With Georgia in the path of Helene’s track, schools across parts of Georgia are moving their football games.